meddlin/rushinglabs-site/src/markdown-pages/2020-07-28_cpat-concept.md

 - Full-text search
 - Manageable on consumer hardware

-This is a rough idea of the architecture.
+This diagram is a rough idea of the architecture.

 <img src="https://meddlin-web.s3.us-east-2.amazonaws.com/2020-08-04_post_cpat-concept/2020-08-04+23_10_42-Window.png" />